nightroman/FarNet/FSharpFar/README.md

 tips and checks in `#if DEBUG` but `[fsi]` and `[out]` do not use DEBUG.

 **`[out]`** defines options for `fs: //compile`, like `-a|--target` and `-o|--out`.
-It is not needed if you are not compiling .NET assemblies.
+It is not needed if you are not compiling assemblies.

+**`[use]`** defines other configuration files used in the current file, one per line, using relative or absolute paths.
+Thus, the current session may be easily composed from existing "projects" with some additional settings and files.

 **Preprocessing:**